kcl-tscm/Young_instructions/installing_lib_tbe/fftw3/installation.rst

 Instructions:
 ===================

-Steps to install fftw3_ in Young.
+Steps to install fftw_ in Young.

 1. To install the fftw_ library, first one needs to dowload it from: